custom-start-page/ascii-start/README.md

 ### Getting started

-1. Download a ZIP of this repository and use that as the base template for your startpage
+1. Clone this repository (or download a zip)
-2. Run NPM install
+1. Open the local folder to this repo in a terminal
-3. Open a terminal in the `./src` directory
+1. Run `npm install`
-4. Run `node ../node_modules/custom-start-page-tool/dist/index.js server` to start the server
+1. Run `npm start` to locally host the website
-5. Navigate to the URL which your terminal prints out to view your startpage
+1. Navigate to the URL which your terminal prints out to view your startpage

 ## Hosting